mokyen/okyensourcesoftware/docs/blog/posts/cppnow_what_to_know.md

-TBD

-Boots or good shoes for walking in grass waterproof jacket (Make this weather in general) Fitness center & pool
+1. Boots or good shoes for walking in grass
+2. Weatherproof jacket (consider various weather conditions)
+3. Fitness center & pool
-Building is pronounced Beta
+4. The building is pronounced Beta
-Sitting in front row is for speakers at lightning talks chapstick
+5. Sitting in the front row is for speakers at lightning talks
+6. Chapstick
-Aspen is rather shut down so restaurant options are limited, especially for people with allergies Amazon shipping to Aspen is slow, and there aren't a lot of stores. there is a trolley that will take you into town the restaurant on site is quite good the rooms at the resort are awesome people are super welcoming if you want to join a group flights in and out of Aspen really be impacted by the weather, so built in enough layover time in Denver and don't take the last flight
+7. Aspen is rather shut down, so restaurant options are limited, especially for people with allergies
+8. Amazon shipping to Aspen is slow, and there aren't a lot of stores.
+9. There is a trolley that will take you into town
+10. The restaurant on site is quite good
+11. The rooms at the resort are awesome
+12. People are super welcoming if you want to join a group
+13. Flights in and out of Aspen can be impacted by the weather, so build in enough layover time in Denver and don't take the last flight